bandyopd/GCM/README.md

 The code provided implements model-fitting under both the MAR & MNAR scenarios using simulated data.
 Real data is not provided due to proptietary reasons.

-Description of files available in the zipped folder "SimulationLGCM.zip" appear in FileDescription.txt
+Description of files available in the zipped folder "SimulationLGCM.7z" appear in FileDescription.txt